padiac/padiac.github.io/codex_rules.md

   - This H1 must NOT be kept in the final saved Markdown (delete that line and the following blank line if present).
 - **Category**:
   - If `@category:` override exists, use it.
-  - Else auto-detect per “Category Detection” below.
+  - Else auto-detect per "Category Detection" below.
 - **Slug** (category-prefixed rule):
   - If an inline override `@slug:` exists, use it verbatim.
   - Otherwise, build as:
     `slug = <category-lower-hyphen> + '-' + <title-slug>`
     Example: `statistics-normal-approximation`.
 - **Summary**:
-  - If `@summary:` exists, use it, trimmed to ≤160 characters and with formulas removed.
+  - If `@summary:` exists, use it, trimmed to <=160 characters and with formulas removed.
-  - Otherwise, take the first 1–2 sentences of the first paragraph after the removed title (≤160 chars, formulas removed).
+  - Otherwise, take the first 1-2 sentences of the first paragraph after the removed title (<=160 chars, formulas removed).
 - **Strip any inline overrides** (see **Inline Overrides**) from the final Markdown prior to saving.

 ---